Stackclash/5e-vault/5. Mechanics/Items/Acrobats Plate Hhhviii.md

 - **Properties**: Crafted by
 - **Weight**: 65.0 lbs.

-While wearing this armor, you have advantage on Dexterity saving throws and Dexterity (Acrobatics) checks.
-In addition, due to its unique materials and design, this armor has no Strength requirement and does not impose disadvantage on Dexterity (Stealth) checks.
+While wearing this armor, you have advantage on Dexterity saving throws and Dexterity ([[/5.
+Mechanics/Rules/Skills.md#Acrobatics\|Acrobatics]]) checks.
+In addition, due to its unique materials and design, this armor has no Strength requirement and does not impose disadvantage on Dexterity ([[/5.
+Mechanics/Rules/Skills.md#Stealth\|Stealth]]) checks.

 *Source: Hamund's Harvesting Handbook: Volume III p.
 80*